DETAILS FOR YOUR Cabin STAY

 Our fire pits can also be used if you want to grill, roast marshmallows, warm your hands while stargazing, etc.

 Our fire pits are also good for burning old food that is not used to cut down on trash.

 The beds are fully dressed however we recommend bringing any extra bedding you may want for warmth or comfort.

 Please let us know if you need extra bedding.

 A brand new bathhouse is located in Tipi Village with flushing toilets and showers.
-Each Cabin is provided with 2 towels.
+Each cabin is provided with two towels.